RyanAmaudruz/FracNet/README.md

 ### Download the Dataset
-To run the files and the notebook, you will need to download the rib fracture dataset here: [RibFrac Challenge](https://ribfrac.grand-challenge.org/dataset/).
+To run the files, you will need to download the rib fracture dataset here: [RibFrac Challenge](https://ribfrac.grand-challenge.org/dataset/).
 ### Training
 To train the FracNet model, run the following in command line:
 ```bash